 Bob and Steve: Bob has been playing with Steve LaMattina, the guitarist on Jazz for Svetlana, for over ten years.
 They have worked as a duo and also with rhythm sections of various sizes in many venues in the New York area.

 Bob has played and recorded with many jazz artists.
-In addition, he has four CD's under his name: Notes From the Underground, Jazz for Svetlana, Jazz for Molly, and Jazz it Up!
-Ukrainian Songs for Three Dads (Listen on the audio page).
-All 3 CD's feature standards and original compositions and both are available through this website, from CDbaby, spotify, amazon.com, and iTunes.
+In addition, he has five CD's under his name: Notes From the Underground, Jazz for Svetlana, Jazz for Molly, Jazz it Up!
+Ukrainian Songs for Three Dads (Listen on the audio page), and the latest, Jazz for Anya.
+All 5 CD's feature standards and original compositions and both are available through this website, from CDbaby, spotify, amazon.com, and iTunes.

 In August, 2017 Bob was invited to perform and to speak at the Music In The Alps Festival in Bad Gastein, Austria.
 In August, 2018 he will again be performing and also coordinating the jazz department of the Festival.
 Please visit musicinthealps.com for further information.

 Our new CD, Jazz for Anya, was released February, 2021, and is available through this website.
 It features Bob, Steve LaMattina, guitar, Alexa Fila, vocals, and Svetlana Gorokhovich, piano.